 - Define problem areas using valuable assessments

-- Engage your creativity and consider new ways of thinking
+- Engage your creativity and consider new ways of thinking and decision making

 - Build confidence and enhance relationships up, down and sideways

 - Be more visible as a skillful manager

 - Lower your stress and build your resilience

 - Increase optimism and passion

 - Learn about the science of happiness and how it applies to individuals.

 - Promotes successful leadership skills